Saturday, September 14, 2024

 Juvenile Western Gull (Larus occidentalis).
 They stood on the beach making their plaintive little begging notes.

 On the Coronado beach the only shorebirds I saw were Willets.
 They were paired up every hundred feet or so.
 I kept walking hoping to come upon other shorebirds.
 I saw a darkened area in the sand, the tide was going out, that seemed to have little birds moving around in it and I made a beeline for the spot.
 Around the same time I heard a whistle blow.
 I thought, hmmm that's odd, I don't see any lifeguards or swimmers that appear to be in trouble.
 I kept walking toward my goal.
 I heard the whistle again.
 I kept walking.
 Suddenly, on my left a young woman, a little breathless and dressed in military gear, ran up alongside of me.
 She smiled and greeted me, "do you have ID?"
 "Yes, of course."
 I reached for my bag to remove my wallet.
 "Military ID?"
 "No, I don't have military ID, just regular ID."
 "I'm sorry, you can't be here."
-I had crossed an invisible line on the beach that took me across to an area reserved exclusively for military personnel.
+I had crossed an invisible line in the sand that took me across to an area reserved exclusively for military personnel.
 I looked longingly at the specks moving in the area up ahead and feebly said, "I'm only taking pictures of birds."
 She slowly shook her head back and forth and I turned back to walk the way I had come.

 Addendum 09/23/2024: The unidentified bird flying forward in the 10th photo (A threesome ... ) may potentially be a 2nd winter Heermann's Gull (Larus heermanni).
 I recently had the opportunity to look at this photo on a larger screen than that of my laptop and noted the hint of a white head being present.
 The overall dark bird with white tipped tail and yellow bill are also good matches.
 Additionally, there were plenty of Heermann's gulls present on the beach.
 The spread v-shaped tail bothers me a little, but this may just be an artifact of the flight angle in the photo and is possibly insignificant.